Important: Due to Covid-19 the first three weeks of the program have been shifted to online events.

 Lecture 3: We will survey the BV-BFV quantization of the Poisson sigma model and its relation to the Kontsevich star product.
 This will then be used to find the semiclassical expansion to all orders of eigenfunctions of quantum integrable systems.

-Week 4: K. Fredenhagen: Advances in Algebraic Quantum Field Theory
+Week 4: K. Fredenhagen: Advances in Algebraic Quantum Field Theory - online

 After an introduction into the formalism of algebraic quantum field theory recent developments will be discussed, in particular the relation to perturbative quantum field theory, to quantum gravity and to conceptual questions as entanglement and black hole evaporation.